-Why camping at Iowa or why a 2020 trip at all?
+Why camping at Iowa, or why a trip in 2020 at all?

 We had to find a low-risk, near-by destination to keep our yearly tradition gong, even during peak of You-Know-What, so we decided to have a one night camping trip in our neighborhood state of Iowa – 3 hours of a drive meant it was somewhat of a road-trip and the thrilling adventure part was ticked off when we hiked in a hundred degrees, yes hundred!

 Naperville to Solon, IA.

 $10 for one day.